Home / Pork Recipes / Apple Cider Roasted Pork Tenderloin

 Instructions

-• Heat a large, oven-proof skillet over medium high heat and drizzle olive oil.
-Add pork to the pan and saute for about 10 minutes, rotating sides every 2-3 minutes to create a crust.
+2. Heat a large, oven-proof skillet over medium high heat and drizzle with olive oil.
+Add pork to the pan and saute for about 10 minutes, rotating every 2-3 minutes to create a crust on all sides.

-• Add apple cider to pan and use a wooden spoon to deglaze.
-Turn off heat and place pan in the oven to continue cooking for 20 minutes.
+3. Add apple cider to the hot pan and use a wooden spoon to deglaze all of the flavorful browned bits from the bottom of the pan.
+Remove pan from heat and turn off burning before placing pain in the oven to continue cooking for 20 minutes.
 Let rest 10 minutes before slicing to serve.

 Deglazing pork